faizrazadec/Data-Science-Group-2-BWF-FAIZ-RAZA/README.md

 📄 **Documentation**:
 - This task emphasizes the use of GitHub for version control and collaboration.

+### Task 03: Introduction to Jupyter Notebook and Installation 💻

+🔍 **Overview**:
+- Set up Jupyter Notebook on your systems.
+- Explored its features and learned how to add fancy headings.

+📄 **Documentation**:
+- For this task, submit a Jupyter Notebook.
+- Create a folder named `Task 3`, place the notebook in it, and add it to the same repository for review.
+This task marks the completion of our setup phase.
+The next tasks will focus on Python programming.

 ---

 Stay tuned for more updates and additional tasks as we progress through the Data Science Fellowship! 🚀